jpzrdev/HomeOrganizerAPI/README.md

 # HomeOrganizerAPI

- An api to provides homecare functions like ShopList, Home Tasks, Schedules and more;
+An api,not finish, to provides homecare functions like Shopping Lists, Home Tasks, Schedules and more;
+This API with Swagger